rexyrexy/IATRedirector/README.md

 # IATRedirector
-Redirect all intermodular calls to your function in PE File
+Redirect all intermodular calls to your import in PE File

 # How to use it
 Create config.json at directory then just drag-drop your PE file into IATRedirector.
 It will patch and save the output as (filename)_patched.(extension).